Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: Introduction

 The extragalactic background light (EBL) is a powerful probe of structure formation, cosmic star formation history, and the intergalactic medium \citep{Overduin_2004, McQuinn_2013}.
 Because the ultraviolet background (UVB) component of the EBL is both a direct probe of these processes and sets the ionization state of the intergalactic medium, understanding the evolution of the UVB and the EBL is both an important modeling problem and a promising observational constraint on the photon distribution.
 Contributions to the EBL (and UVB) come from direct emission due to galaxies and active galactic nuclei that produce a discrete component, and from radiative processes, including dust scattering and recombination that produce a diffuse component.
 The EBL contains information about the emission over cosmic time of total integrated processes, and therefore provides an important consistency check for models that attempt to reproduce the photon production history of the universe \citep{Hauser}.

 In the ultraviolet (UV), direct measurements of the EBL have been attempted with Voyager 1 and 2 at 110 nm \citep{Murthy1999}, and with Voyager UVS at 100 nm \citep{Edelstein2000}.
 At these wavelengths, the dominant foreground uncertainty is due to skyglow, leading to large uncertainties on the total EBL intensity \citep{Mattila2019}.
-In the blue portion of the optical, attempts have also been made with Pioneer 10 and 11 \citep{Matsuoka2011} at 440 nm with the broadband Long Range Reconaissance Imager (LORRI) on New Horizons from 440 nm - 870 nm \citep{Zemcov2017,lauer2020new}.
+In the blue portion of the optical, attempts have also been made with Pioneer 10 and 11 \citep{Matsuoka2011} at 440 nm with the broadband Long Range Reconaissance Imager (LORRI) on New Horizons from 440 nm - 870 nm \citep{Zemcov2017}.
+Direct photometric measurements with New Horizons have found that a large fraction of background photons may be associated with a diffuse component not associated with identified sources \citep{lauer2020new}.
+This diffuse component may arise either from galactic sources or extragalactic sources below the limiting magnitude of current galactic surveys.

 Beyond spacecraft measurements, observations as a function of galactic latitude \citep{Hamden2013,Murthy2018} place upper limits on the total combined galactic and extragalactic component, subject to foreground uncertainties due to the zodiacal component and contributions from faint stars.
 One way to mitigate these uncertainties is the dark cloud technique \citep{Mattila1990,Mattila2017}, where observations are taken in the direction of opaque clouds in the interstellar medium and compared to blank sky observations.
 The difference between these two measurements is taken to estimate the foreground and combined brightness.
 Each of these techniques attempts to capture the contribution of diffuse emission at low surface brightness, which results in large statistical and systematic uncertainties arising from the larger skyglow, zodiacal, and galactic foregrounds.
 The latter also complicates interpretation of direct intensity constraints as they must be decomposed into galactic and extra-galactic components.

 An alternative strategy (for a recent review see \citealt{Hill2018}) integrates the total emission over number and luminosity counts of sources down to some limiting magnitude \citep{Madau2000,Gardner2000,Driver2016}.
 This derives an indirect lower limit on the extragalactic component, subject to large uncertainties in the contributions of fainter and diffuse sources.
 Since constraints on the photon production history of the universe require knowledge of the diffuse component that is produced by both undetected sources and scattering far from detected discrete sources, significant uncertainties remain about the relative contributions.